How to Treat Internal Hemorrhoids

 - Persistent rectal bleeding

-- Severe symptoms
+- Severe or worsening symptoms

-- A large prolapsed hemorrhoid
+- Large prolapsed hemorrhoid

-- Symptoms lasting longer than one week
+- Symptoms lasting more than one week

 - Changes in bowel habits